 Since this is a brand new change in the IPO application for retail investors, SEBI has decided to implement this in three phases:

-Phase I – Starting 1 January 2019, the UPI mechanism will be made available to retail investors but the existing process of submitting physical applications from intermediaries to banks will also continue.
-IPO listing timeline will continue to be T+6 days.
-This phase will remain in place for three months but can extend to accommodate at least five mainboard IPOs.
+Phase I – Starting 1 January 2019, the UPI mechanism has been made available to retail investors but the existing process of submitting physical applications from intermediaries to banks also continued.
+IPO listing timeline continued to be T+6 days.
+This phase was to remain in place for three months or five mainboard IPOs whichever was later.

 Phase III – In the final stage, the gap between IPO closing and listing will be reduced to three days.
-As mentioned above, it could happen as soon as April 2019 if five or more mainboard IPOs are launched in the final quarter of FY 2018-19.
+As mentioned above, it could happen as soon as March 2020.
+However, commencement period of Phase III is yet to be notified by SEBI.

 Implementation challenges – teething problems